iTwin/itwinjs-core/docs/core/landing-page/index.md

     {
         header: "Infrastructure Digital Twins",
         content:
 "An <i>Infrastructure Digital Twin</i> is a digital representation of an infrastructure asset or system and the context and controls of its surrounding environment.
 An iModel is a relational database that contains and organizes the digital components that comprise a digital twin. <a href=\"learning/imodelhub\">iModelHub</a> manages the timeline of change to an iModel, and turns it into a distributed database.
 Use iModel.js to create the connections that integrate your infrastructure digital twin into your digital workflows.
-It contains the magic for creating, visualizing, querying, mining, synchronizing, aligning, and securing your digital twin."
+It contains the magic for creating, visualizing, querying, mining, synchronizing, aligning, and securing your digital twin.",
+        image: "assets/landing_image_twin.svg"
     },
     {
         header: "Open, for Business",